Teen Addiction Treatment For

 Common circumstantial issues that may drive a teenager in recovery back to substance abuse include:

-Additionally, there are behavioral characteristics and personality traits that can contribute to chronic teen relapse.
+There are also behavioral characteristics and personality traits that can contribute to chronic teen relapse.
 These include co-occurring mental illness, learning disabilities and a lack of impulse control.
 Unless these factors are also adequately addressed, it can be difficult for young people to guard their sobriety after treatment.

 Marijuana is the most widely used drug in the world.
 It is also the substance of choice for many teen boys.
 Even after they receive care, it is not rare for a relapse to occur.
 This is because marijuana is widely available, has depressant properties, is more popular and is considered “less dangerous” than other drugs.